firesim/firesim/README.md

 makes it easier to have multiple instances of the same bridge with difference parameterizations.

-### The Input Target-Design Must Have No I/O.
+### 4. The Input Target-Design Must Be Closed

 The FIRRTL passed to Golden Gate must expose no dangling I/O (with the exception of one input clock): instead the target should be wrapped in a module that instantiates the appropriate bridges.
-These wrapper modules are a directly analagous to a test harness used in software-based RTL simulation.
+This wrapper module is directly analogous to a test harness used in software-based RTL simulation.
 How these bridges are instantiated is left to the user, but multiple differ examples can be found in FireSim.

-### Different Underlying Dataflow Network Formalism
+### 5. Different Underlying Dataflow Network Formalism

-Golden Gate uses the _Latency-Insensitive Bounded-Dataflow Network_(LI-BDN) target formalism.
+Golden Gate uses the [_Latency-Insensitive Bounded-Dataflow Network_](https://dl.acm.org/citation.cfm?id=1715781)(LI-BDN) target formalism.
 This makes it possible to model combinational paths that span multiple models, and to prove that properties about target-cycle-exactness and deadlock freedom in the resulting simulator.